mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 ```

-"0x" represents hex system.
+"0x" represents the hex system.
 Focusing on the last numbers, {b0, b4, b8, bc, c0}, they increase by 4 units because an integer on the target machine was 4 bytes.
-Note, in hex system, b8+4=bc and b0+16=c0.
-Therefore, every 4 integers (or 2 doubles), one added to the second last digit (b0 → c0).
+In the hex system, we have b8+4=bc and b0+16=c0.
+Therefore, every 4 integers (or 2 doubles), the second last digit is incremented (b0 → c0).